Mikeymice/Mental_Health_in_TechJobs/Proposal.md

 Other interesting questions that users will also be able to explore with this app include:
 - How does the size of the company influence whether mental health wellness benefits/programs are accessible?
 - How does working remotely influence mental health opinions?

 ## Section 2: Description of the data
+This [Kaggle](https://www.kaggle.com/osmi/mental-health-in-tech-survey/home) dataset is from a 2014 survey that measures attitudes towards mental health and frequency of mental health disorders in the tech workplace.
+This survey was completed by 1259 tech employees globally and contains responses to primarily 24 categorical variables relevant to our proposal.

 ## Section 3: Usage and scenario tasks